Yowkees/keyball/keyball61/doc/rev1/buildguide_en.md

 ![82](images/kb61_073.jpg)

 <a id="4"></a>
-## ４．Assemble the ball-reading board
+## 4. Assemble the ball-reading board
 Prepare the board shown in the photo below (hereinafter referred to as the "ball board") and the sensor.
 In some cases, you may receive a pre-soldered board to check the quality of the sensor and board.
 If this case, please skip this step and proceed to Chapter 4-2, Soldering the L-shaped 7pin Conthrough header.